Why and how to open a representative (liaison) office in China ?

 |

-Capacity to pay local welfare costs for employees from China.
+Capacity to pay local salaries and welfare costs for employees from China.

 |

-A Representative Office is a legal entity but does not have legal personality.
+A Rep Office is a legal entity but does not have legal personality.
 Accordingly, it can not be a direct signatory of business or employment contracts.

 |